• Skip to main content

 Instructions

-1. Warm the olive oil in a large skillet over medium to medium-high heat.
-Score one side of the scallops and place into the pan, scored side up.
-Allow to develop a golden color around the edges, then flip and continue to allow a golden color to develop on the scored side.
+2. Heat the olive oil in a large skillet over medium to medium-high heat.
+Score one side of each scallop, then place in the skillet, scored side up.

-1. Combine the softened vegan cultured butter with the ochazuke wakame seasoning and matcha powder.
+1. In a small bowl, combine the softened butter with the ground ochazuke wakame and matcha powder.

-2. Cook the pasta according to the package instructions.
+1. Prepare the spaghetti according to package directions.
 Drain well.

 • Prep Time: 15 minutes